amandakoka/autismawareness/README.md

 ### Accessibility

+I have been mindful during the coding to ensure that the website is as accessible friendly as possible.
+I have achieved this by:

+* Using semantic HTML
+* Using descriptive alt attributes on images on the site
+* Ensuring that there is a sufficient colour contrast throughout the site.
+* Ensuring menus are accessible and easy to find by marking the current page with a line underneath the title.

 ### Fonts

 Roboto and archivo pair well together.
 Roboto uses simplified characters which stand apart from each other and appear easier to read for users with dyslexia and visual impairment.